Mexico: When drug violence 'turns into terrorism' | DW | 15.11.2019

 Taken together, this destroys the social fabric and institutions of the Mexican state.
 Mexico can, in the meantime, serve as a deterrent example to other nations and societies.

-For the past 18 years, things have happened in Mexico that would have been viewed as an open act of war by other countries —and would have been condemned by the international community in every other context.
-In other countries, civil society would have mobilized and demanded an end to violence and impunity from its governments.
+For the past 18 years, things have happened in Mexico that would have been viewed as an open act of war by other countries — and would have been condemned by the international community in every other context.
+In other countries, civil society would have mobilized and demanded from its governments an end to violence and impunity.

 Five rolling heads